Toggle menu

 Retention period

-In compliance with data protection legislation, personal data will be retained for 'no longer than is necessary for the purposes for which the personal data are processed'.
-To determine what has been deemed as necessary please refer to the Retention Guidelines that are an appendices to this policy.
-The Retention Guidelines provide details of all the Council's records, both personal and non-personal data.
+In compliance with Data Protection Legislation, personal data will be retained for 'no longer than is necessary for the purposes for which the personal data are processed'.
+To determine what has been deemed as necessary please refer to the Retention Schedule that are an appendices to this policy.
+The Retention Schedules provide details of all the Council's records, both personal and non-personal data will be retained.

 Retention periods have been set in accordance with primary or secondary legislation or, where there is not a legal requirement, they have been set in accordance with business need or good practice.